junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 * Handling string features
 * Create a pipline to process the data and train the model

+In these types of problem you will typically need to normalize the inbound data,consider the feture Rooms and BedRooms, the range of values of Rooms is typically larger then BedRooms, we normalize them to have the same infulence on fit, and to speed up (depending on the trainer) the time to fitting.The trainer we using automatically normalizes the features, though the framework provides tools to support normilizing if you need to do this yourself.

+Similary, depending on the number of features used (and if the model is overfitting) we apply  [Regularization](http://mlwiki.org/index.php/Regularization) to the trainer - this essentially keeps all the features but adds a weight to each of the features parameters to reduce the effect.
+IN our case the trainer will handle regularization, and adjustments can be made when g=creating the trainer.

+// One topic we have not covered in this short sample is nomalization, consider the feture Rooms and BedRooms,
+            // the range of values of Rooms is typically larger then BedRooms, we normalize them to have the same infulence
+            // on fit, and to speed up (depending on the trainer) the time to fitting.

 ```c#
     Console.WriteLine("Training product forecasting");